BlueFeatherGroup/FileMaker-Web-Portal-Starter/README.md

 ## Configuration Complete!

 I know it's been a lot to read through, but that's all the options and configuration for this starter solution!
-If you've set the right privilges for your FileMaker database login and have all the right fields on your layout you should now be able to create an account and log in to see data from your FileMaker database!
+If you've set the right privileges for your FileMaker database login and have all the right fields on your layout you should now be able to create an account and log in to see data from your FileMaker database!

 ## Technologies used in this solution